Tong057/Tong057/README.md

 </div>

 Hello!
 My name is Tony Katolichenko.
-I'm a **Junior Software Developer** specializing in C# and Java.
+I'm a **Software Developer** specializing in C# and Java.
 I'm passionate about coding and always eager to learn new technologies and concepts.

 - 🤝 I’m open to collaborations and interesting projects.
 - 📫 You can reach me via [email](tonykatolichenko@gmail.com) or [instagram](https://www.instagram.com/tony_katolichenko).